Disclosure: We were invited for this meal for the purpose of this post however all opinions are my own.

 We were offered highchairs for the children and given colouring pencils and paper as well as children’s cutlery.
 Although we were given the children’s menu we were also told that they were happy to provide a smaller version of any adult main too if that was more suitable and really I felt that The Fox and Goat would do as much as they could to accommodate children.

-We were given a bottle of table water and our drinks order was taken whilst Hubby and I were deciding what to have from on the main menu.
+We were given a bottle of table water and our drinks order was taken whilst Dave and I were deciding what to have from on the main menu.
 There was so much choice and everything was nicely seasonal – it would be great to go back in the summer to see how the menu changes through the year.

-Hubby went for the Ham and Cheese Potato Skins for starters.
+Dave went for the Ham and Cheese Potato Skins for starters.
 This is his kind of food and something a bit different to typical starters.
 He really enjoyed the combination of flavours and the portion size was perfect.
 I went for the Pate with Toasted Brioche and Salad and again the portion size was just right.
 I always go for pate if it’s on a menu and this was really nice – especially the chutney served with it.
 A wonderful combination of flavours.

 What is the children’s menu like at The Fox and Goat, Tiddington?

 The children’s menu had a really good selection of children’s classics and Little Man chose the Cheese and Tomato Pasta which he loved.
 He doesn’t often have tagliatelle at home so it was a novelty for him.
 The sauce was clearly homemade and he loved it.

 LP chose a smaller portion of the adult Roast Turkey and it was a really good portion size for her.
 The turkey came served with roast potatoes, carrots, cauliflower, broccoli and lots of gravy and vegetable puree.
 This is LP’s favourite dinner and she really enjoyed it.